8. Describe modifications of stem with suitable examples.

 3. Corm- It is a condensed form of rhizome growing in the vertical direction.
 It is more or less spherical with a flat base.
 Adventitious roots arise either from its base or all over the body.
 Examples- Colocasia, Amorphophallus.

-4. Tuber- Stem tuber is a swollen tip of an underground stem.
+4. Tuber- A Stem tuber is a swollen tip of an underground stem.
 It possesses a number of small depressions called eyes.
 These eyes represent nodes.
 Adventitious roots are usually absent e.g., Potato.

-5. Runner- These are special, narrow, green, above ground horizontal or prostrate branches which develop at the bases of erect shoots called crowns.
+5. Runner- These are special, narrow, green, above-ground horizontal or prostrate branches which develop at the bases of erect shoots called crowns.
 E.g. Centella, Oxalis, doob grass etc.

 6. Stolon- These are elongated horizontal runners which can cross over small obstacles.
 The tip of the stolon generally grows above the level of the ground.
 E.g. Jasmine, peppermint, wild strawberry etc.